Apart from EDC (Electronic Data Capture), which is a cashless payment tool, another device that is rarely known is the Point of Sale (POS) machine.

 - Printing the receipt: After a successful payment process, the POS machine will print a receipt as proof of purchase.

-- Inventory stock reduction: The POS system will automatically deduct inventory stock according to the inputted data.
+- Inventory stock reduction: The POS system will automatically deduct inventory stock according to the input data.

 - Sales report: All forms of transactions made on the POS system will automatically generate sales reports.

-POS machines have several types of devices according to different needs, here are some of the commonly used types:
+POS machines come in several types to meet different needs.
+Here are some of the commonly used types:

 - Traditional POS (Hard POS): Uses computer hardware, for example, used in cash registers.